Missouri ban on abortion after eight weeks temporarily blocked by U.S. judge

 Women’s healthcare provider Planned Parenthood and the American Civil Liberties Union (ACLU) sued Missouri over the law, arguing it was in effect an outright ban on abortion as many women do not know they are pregnant at eight weeks.

+“Today’s decision affirms that abortion is still a constitutional right, and we will do everything possible to keep it that way,” said Andrew Beck, an ACLU attorney.

-Sachs left in place, for now, the law’s prohibitions on abortion for reasons of race, sex or a suspected diagnosis of Down syndrome in the fetus.
+Sachs left in place, at least for now, the law’s prohibitions on abortion for reasons of race, sex or a suspected diagnosis of Down syndrome in the fetus.

+“These severe restrictions on abortion access do nothing to address disability rights or discrimination,” said Alexis McGill Johnson, acting president of Planned Parenthood.
+“They only stigmatize abortion and shame the people that seek that care.”

-The law declares Missouri to be a “sanctuary of life” that protects “pregnant women and their unborn children.”
-It does not make exceptions for cases of rape and incest, and it includes a provision that would trigger a statewide abortion ban if the U.S. Supreme Court overturns its 1973 ruling in Roe v.
-Wade, which established a woman’s constitutional right to terminate her pregnancy.
+The law declares Missouri a “sanctuary of life” that protects “pregnant women and their unborn children.”
+It does not make exceptions for cases of rape and incest, and includes a provision triggering a statewide abortion ban if the Supreme Court overturns its 1973 Roe v.
+Wade ruling.

-Abortion is one of the most divisive political issues in the United States.
-A string of conservative states have passed restrictive laws on abortion to try to make the Supreme Court revisit the constitutional issue.

 Missouri has been at the center of the nation’s escalating abortion debate, as Planned Parenthood is fighting a state health department decision not to renew the license of the provider’s clinic in St. Louis, the only abortion clinic in the state.